ev3dev/ev3dev.github.io/docs/drivers/servo-motor-class.markdown

 servo to drive to the miniumum (counter-clockwise) position.
 Default value is 600.
 Valid values are 300 to 700.
 You must write to the position attribute for changes to this attribute to take effect.

-`name` (read-only)
-: Returns the name of the servo controller's driver.

 `polarity` (read/write)
 : Sets the polarity of the servo.
 Valid values are `normal` and `inverted`.